GoodsChain/backend/memory-bank/activeContext.md

 15. Created common `model.ErrorResponse` and `model.SuccessResponse` structs for consistent API responses and Swagger documentation.
 16. Ensured new Car CRUD API implementation followed the same Clean Architecture patterns, testing strategies, and error handling conventions established for Customer and Supplier APIs.
 17. For the CustomerCar relationship, created specialized endpoints to easily retrieve cars by customer ID and customers by car ID, improving API usability.
+18. Created a comprehensive README.md with detailed documentation on architecture, endpoints, technologies, and setup instructions to improve project usability and onboarding experience.

 ## Project Insights
 1. Current implementation follows Clean Architecture with clear separation of concerns